e3mar/igr204-baby-names/README.md

 ### Chart 1 (interactive)
 ![](Visualization_1/LineChart_DataVis_1.png)

-### Conclusion
+### About the Chart 1

+**NB**: The visualization is interactive, so it is necessary to download the notebook and run the cells

+- Precisions about the choice of this Visualization : I chose to use a line chart because it is quite relevant in the context of time series.
+To avoid the spaghetti effect and to be able to clearly observe the evolution of the popularity of each name, I chose to make the visualization interactive.
+Finally, the choice of Altair seemed natural to me because it is easy to handle and integrates perfectly in jupyter notebooks.

-We notice that the first names tend to evolve in a bell shape.
+- Answers to questions about Visualization 1 : We notice that some names in the top 10 seem to evolve in a bell shape (ex : Alain, Philippe, Jean).
 They gradually increase until they reach a maximum value before gradually decreasing in the same way.
-Most of the names do not have a constant popularity.
-Some first names also never had success like Léno or Médea (graph 3 in notebook).
+Most of the names do not have a constant popularity as explained before.
+Some first names also never had success as we can see for Rohit or Carmelia.

     We can also see that some first names have known a great popularity in a brief way as Philippe between 1955 and 1970.
 We can also notice that this same first name is absolutely not more popular since about twenty years.
-Finally, we can observe a trend in the time which seems to be polynomial and approximately of degree 2 for all the first names.
+Finally, we can observe a trend in the time which seems to be linear and sometimes polynomial (deg 2) for Alain and Philippe for instance.

 ## Visualization 2 (Altair)